ianvanharten/all-time-reading-list/README.md

 - Preston Manning: The Roots of Reform -- Frank Dabbs
 - Narrative of the Life of Frederick Douglass -- Frederick Douglass
 - Understanding Body Language -- Scott Rouse
+- The Adventures of Tom Sawyer -- Mark Twain